 When you hear talk of a new Thai fighter with killer kicks, it's always good to think of an old one.
 A big number from the past, a superstar from yesterday, a slick vet from the days of black and white fights.

 Who can blame the Jet?
 But long before he was putting the frighteners on badass American kickboxers, Pud Pad Noy began his fight career aged 14 in Khon Kaen, a city in Issan province.
-After 60 regional bouts in Issan, and 10 big victories in a row, the eight-limbed whippersnapper headed for Bangkok in 1969 to fight in the big time show as a flyweight.
+After sixty regional bouts in Issan, and ten big victories in a row, the eight-limbed whippersnapper headed for Bangkok in 1969 to fight in the big time show as a flyweight.

 One early victim on the upward path was Rojsaming Loogprakanong.
 Displaying nifty evasion skills, Pud Pad Noy shook off Rojsaming's attempts to tie him up in the clinch and cut through his guard with depleted uranium kicks and knees.
-Not a one-trick pony, he followed through with his hands and TKO'd Rojasaming in Round Two with a tight left hook and uppercut combo to win the match.
+Not a one trick pony, followed through with his hands and TKO'd Rojasaming in Round 2 with a tight left hook and uppercut combo to win the match.

 Bouncing back from defeat, and slimming down to 122 pounds, Pud Pad Noy met fellow lefty Fahsai for a memorable scuffle down at Lumpinee in June 1972.
 Boxing with perpetual motion, he unloaded the uppercuts on Fahsai and let go with the round knees to win on the cards.

 But, throughout his fighting career, Pud Pad Noy was a hard pug to match, and he often had to fight much heavier foes.
 He didn't always knock them out but he often made them look wanting.
 One such was the 138-pound southpaw fighter Sorrasak in April 1973.
 Rocked by the hands of Sorrasak, Pud Pad Noy demonstrated his versatility and shook up his opponent with cannonball round kicks left and right.
 And the repertoire was never limited.
-In Round Three he delivered a big payload to Sorrasak's guts via a barrage of knees, and nullified some big punches in Round Five with a canny long-hand defence to win the bout by unanimous decision.
+In Round 3 he delivered a big payload to Sorrasak's guts via a barrage of knees, and nullified some big punches in Round 5 with a canny long hand defense to win the bout by unanimous decision.

-Luckily, more often than not, the kid killer with "the Golden leg" from Khon Kaen prevailed and emerged victorious in these match-ups with bigger blokes.
+Luckily, and more often than not, the kid-killer with "the Golden leg" from Khon Kaen prevailed and emerged victorious in these match ups with bigger blokes.
 During a bout against Huasai Sittiboonlert in 1974, Pud Pad Noy was overwhelmed by cluster limbs and given the eight-count twice in the same round.
 It looked like game over but Pud Pad Noy turned the fight with an elbow to Huasai's chin and knocked him spark out.
 The performance won the crowd and it cemented his place in popular consciousness.

-After testing the waters in Rounds One and Two, the bout cranked to mayhem in Round Three.
-Pud Pad Noy put his lower centre of gravity to good use with a suplex in the clinch on Apidej, and let rip on the veteran fighter with some hefty round kicks in Round Four.
-Not one to exit without incident, the old soi dog went thermonuclear in Round Five.
+After testing the waters in Round 1 and 2, the bout cranked to mayhem in Round 3.
+Pud Pad Noy put his lower center of gravity to good use with a suplex in the clinch on Apidej, and let rip on the veteran fighter with some hefty round kicks in Round 4.
+Not one to exit without incident, the old soi dog went thermonuclear in Round 5.
 Alas, it was too little, too late and the younger man from Issan won the bout by majority decision.
 It was the end of an era.
 Apidej, one of the hardest round kickers in the history of Muay Thai boxing, retired from competition soon after.

 It's good to have options when you're a boxer on the slide.
 But, as Yodsanklai Fairtex might soon discover, retirement in Muay Thai can be a short-term deal.
 Pud Pad Noy was still a big crowd draw.
 Pud Pad Noy returned to the front but it went Rocky in reverse and he accrued more losses than wins on the comeback trail.
 Like Apidej, his time had passed, and, once again, Pud Pad Noy announced his retirement after 135 wins and 15 losses in 150 bouts.